 The youth holds so much potential.
 If fanfic writers can reach out and influence them, teach them to appreciate and love their country and language through this unique medium of utlizing Kpop idols (lol) we all love, then it’s something to be proud of and be thankful for.

 When I started writing Filipino fics, I didn’t realize how much of an impact I would cause.
 I was surprised at the feedback and attention, because it was just smut to me, but to a lot of people-it was a whole new world.
 One reader told me it was like my fic opened new doors.
+They said they have always enjoyed smut and dirty talk but kept it resigned to when they were on https://www.babestation.tv/girls/lori-buckby talking to the queen of smut herself.
+Other than that, they hid it like it was a dirty secret.
+Now they feel more comfortable about sharing it in the right situations.
 Another told me they’d never imagined smut in Tagalog was possible-until mine existed!
 Of course, a lot of inspiration had to be taken from things like www.porn7.xxx that help you picture what great X-rated action should look like, and this kind of thing helped me a lot with my work.

 Writing smut fic gave me a platform, a presence to educate people how to perform during sex, and to practice safe sex, as well.
 Sex education in the Philippines is still not widely discussed.
 Stigmas still exist, and the topic is still considered taboo.
 Many people only learn about sex through porn sites like tubev.sex rather than from other sources.
 By writing about what young people don’t learn in school, I realized that my fics could be educational to a certain point, and now I strive to make each fic informative as the last.
 Plus, I could make use of great resources like www.lovegasm.co to help expand what I was writing about and make things more realistic.